 Of course for you, the exact definition doesn't matter.
 You just need to ask yourself some basic questions.

-Has your treatment helped some, but you still don’t feel like your old self?
+- Has your treatment helped a bit, but you still don’t feel like your old self?

 If the answer is yes to any of these, you need to see your doctor.
 Whether or not you actually have treatment-resistant depression, you need expert help.